You're buying a home. You're excited to move in. Then the sellers ask whether they can rent-back the property for 30 days after closing.

-The home the seller is buying might not be available at the time your transaction closes or the seller might not be able to find a moving van on the last day of the month, when demand for moving vans is high.
+A seller might want to rent-back after closing for various reasons and this type of request isn't uncommon.
+Presumably, the seller is buying a new home of their own.
+Maybe it's not available yet at the time your transaction closes.
+Or maybe they can't find a moving van on the last day of the month, because the demand for moving vans is high at that time.

-Of course, as a new home buyer, you might find this situation unsettling.
-After all, you've paid a lot of money for your new home, on top of paying interest on a loan for a home that you can't yet occupy.
-It's understandable that you are eager to move in and take possession right away.
-Plus, you may not have anticipated finding yourself in the position of being a landlord.
+Of course, you might find this situation unsettling as a new home buyer.
+After all, you've paid a lot of money for your new home, and you're paying interest on a loan for a place that you can't yet occupy.
+It's understandable that you're eager to move in and take possession right away—not to mention that you probably didn't anticipate finding yourself in the position of being a landlord.

 Treat this situation as you would any other business relationship.
 Buyers should never let sellers retain possession of a home without executing a formal occupancy agreement.
-These agreements spell out the terms and conditions of the seller's occupancy and protect buyers as well as the sellers.
+These agreements spell out the terms and conditions of the seller's stay in your new home and they protect buyers as well as sellers.

-The SIP handles short-term seller rent backs that are less than 30 days and contains the following elements:
+The SIP handles short-term seller rent-backs that are less than 30 days.
+It usually includes these provisions:

 - Amount of rent per day

 - Whether the security deposit will be held in escrow or released to the buyer at closing